 Do I need beading or skirting boards as wooden floor edging?
 There are several different things to account for when installing new flooring, including underlay and cutting the floor to fit around certain obstacles you may encounter.
 One of these considerations is what different products you should use to ensure the finish is as perfect as you imagined it to be.
 But what are the mains things to consider when choosing your laminate floor edging or beading for laminate flooring?

-Why you need beading or skirting
+Why do I need beading or skirting boards?

 When installing your flooring you ideally want a smooth finish that reaches from one side of the room to the other.
 But, when the floor reaches the walls this doesn’t necessarily make for the sharpest edge.
 For this reason, products such as floor beading and skirting boards are needed to give a uniform and neat look to your home.
 However, the occasions in which you will need to use them may differ.

-What skirting boards do
+What do skirting boards do?

 Is skirting necessary?
-Skirting boards in particular are used for three reasons; to protect the lower part of the wall from knocks and scuffs, to hide uneven floors, or as a decorative feature.
+Skirting boards, in particular, are used for three reasons; to protect the lower part of the wall from knocks and scuffs, to hide uneven floors, or as a decorative feature.
 They are made of wood, PVC or MDF and can either be moulded or flat.
 They are also used to cover the expansion gap between the floor and the bare wall, which is a necessary step when trying to present a professional look throughout your property.

-When to use skirting boards
+When should I use skirting boards?

 Read more: How To Install Skirting Boards

 Wood floor beading is an aesthetically pleasing and simple way to cover up gaps left in your home when fitting new floors.
 Like skirting boards, wood floor beading - or floor edge trims as they’re otherwise known - come in a range of materials including solid wood and MDF.
 Beading for laminate flooring for example can add an elegant touch, as they are used to fill the gaps between the floor and skirting boards, which occurs when fitting new floors without removing pre-existing skirting boards.